 Meliora Testlab now supports integrating with Slack’s webhook-interfaces to post notifications about your Testlab assets to your Slack.
 The feature is implemented as a part of Testlab’s notice schemes.
 This way, you can set up rules for events that you prefer to be published to your targeted Slack #channel.

 Webhooks are HTTP-protocol based callbacks which enable you ro react on changes in your Testlab project.
 Webhooks can be used as a one-way API to integrate your own system to Testlab.

 Similarly to the Slack integration introduced above, the Webhooks are implemented as a channel in Testlab’s notice schemes.
 This way you can set up rules to pick the relevant events you wish to have the notices of.

 An example: Let’s say you have an in-house ticketing system and you need to mark a ticket resolved each time an issue in Testlab is closed.
-With Webhooks, you can implement a simple HTTP based listener on your premises and set up a notification rule in Testlab to push an event to your listener everytime an issue is closed.
-With little programming, you can then mark the ticket in your own system as resolved.
+With Webhooks, you can implement a simple HTTP based listener on your premises and set up a notification rule in Testlab to push an event to your listener every time an issue is closed.
+With a little programming, you can then mark the ticket in your own system as resolved.

 Apache Maven is a common build automation tool used primarily for Java projects.
 In addition, Maven can be used to build projects written in C#, Ruby, Scala and other languages.

 Meliora Testlab’s Maven Plugin is an extension to Maven which makes it possible to publish xUnit-compatible testing results to your Testlab project.
 If you are familiar with Testlab’s Jenkins CI plugin, the Maven one provides similar features easily accessible from your Maven project’s POM.

 You can read more about the Maven plugin via this link.

 Automatic creation of test cases for automated tests